vurentjie/kra-gdk-pixbuf/README.md

+> Note:
+If you are looking for Krita image support for Gnome's new image viewer [Loupe](https://welcome.gnome.org/app/Loupe/) you can find loaders for that on the [glycin_krita repository here](https://github.com/vurentjie/glycin_krita).
+>
-> (Note: Gnome replaced [Eye of Gnome](https://wiki.gnome.org/Apps/EyeOfGnome) with a new default image viewer called [Loupe](https://welcome.gnome.org/app/Loupe/).
-This module will not work for the newer viewer.
-You need to install [Eye of Gnome](https://wiki.gnome.org/Apps/EyeOfGnome) instead.
-[Eye of Gnome](https://wiki.gnome.org/Apps/EyeOfGnome) is still currently the default viewer for Ubuntu 24.04.)
+> The loaders on this page are for the [Eye of Gnome](https://wiki.gnome.org/Apps/EyeOfGnome) image viewer.
+[Eye of Gnome](https://wiki.gnome.org/Apps/EyeOfGnome) is still currently the default viewer for Ubuntu 24.04.

 # GDK pixbuf loader module for Krita documents